contractautomataproject/ContractAutomataLib/README.md

 `Family.java` organises the products into a partial order (variable po), and there are methods for accessing adjacent products of a product in the partial ordering relation.
 Each object of  `Product.java` contains two sets of features (required and forbidden) described in `Feature.java`.
-The class `FMCA.java` decorates MSCA by adding a method for computing the orchestration of a product.
+The class `FMCA.java` contains an MSCA object and its corresponding Family.
-`FMCA.java`  contains the methods for computing the products respecting validity of a family (see references JSCP2020), for computing the canonical product, for computing the orchestration of the service product line, either exploiting the partial order of with an enumerative approach.
+`FMCA.java`  contains the methods for computing the products respecting validity of a family (see references JSCP2020), for computing the canonical products, for computing the orchestration of either a product or the service product line, either exploiting the partial order or with an enumerative approach.
 The wiki contains an excerpt from a published paper regarding the product lines functionalities of the tool.

 ![The class diagram of family package](./doc/family_classdiagram.png)[fig:the class diagram of family package]